fyears/electron-python-example/README.md

 ## packaging

-Some people are asking for the packaging ways.
+Some people are asking for the packaging.
 This is easy: apply the knowledge of how to package Python applications and Electron applications.

 ### Python part

 User [PyInstaller](http://www.pyinstaller.org/).

-Run the following in terminal:
+Run the following in the terminal:

 ```bash
 pyinstaller pycalc/api.py --distpath pycalcdist